fbpx

 – Verifying the validity of the applicant’s passport or other identity documents.

-– Ensuring all principal applicant’s family members have been examined.
+– Examining all principal applicant’s family members.

 – Ensuring that the applicant and any family members in Canada do not depend on social assistance (unless exempted for A39).